fpivetti/Spring-Data-Redis-Cache/README.md

 project is used to persist data to MongoDB and PostgreSQL databases.
 Specifically, the product and recommendation microservices use Spring Data for MongoDB and the review microservice uses Spring Data for the Java Persistence API (JPA) to access a PostgreSQL database.
 In addition, the product composite service interacts with a Redis database used as a cache to store the results of database retrieval operations, allowing subsequent requests to retrieve the data directly from the cache.
-This significantly improves application performance by reducing unnecessary database calls.\

 At the end of this project, we will have layers inside our microservices that will look like the following:

 ![](images/microservice-landscape.png)